Building a Transport Package: The Right Way

 member of the project config file is set to true

 The main function of ExportObjects is to let you create or modify MODX objects in the Manager, test them, then export them to files for the build phase of package creation.
 ExportObjects will not only update the code files for elements and resources, it will also create or update *all* the necessary files for making a transport package for your project.
+It's a good practice to always run ImportObjects before working on any code in the Manager.
+Otherwise, you may end up overwriting work done earlier on other files when you run ExportObjects.

 ImportObjects

-As you might guess, this is the opposite of ExportObjects, though it's use is more limited.
+As you might guess, this is the opposite of ExportObjects, though its use is more limited.
 ImportObjects updates any elements or resources in MODX that are listed in the project config file based on the code files on the disk.
 If you make changes to a snippet's code file, for example, you can use ImportObjects to update the snippet.
 It's important to remember that ImportObjects processes *only* the elements listed in the 'process'

 member of the project config file *and* it only processes elements that exist in the 'elements'